 Will I be able to understand what is being sung?

 Yes.
 Many operas here are performed in English translation, or in their original language (like Italian, French or German).
-All our operas are surtitled, which means that a translation appears on screens at the side of the stage.
+All our operas are subtitled, which means that a translation appears on screens at the side of the stage.
 As singing takes longer than speaking, your eyes can easily move between stage and screen, so you won’t miss any of the action.

 The language in which every opera will be performed can be found on the relevant webpage for each opera.